shenw33/tennis_ball_detector/README.md

 - Negative data
   Negative images should contain no tennis balls.
 As an example, the negative data is pre-downloaded.
 The source of the data is [ here ](https://www.kaggle.com/muhammadkhalid/negative-images)
-  Save the data under: `data/negative_images`
+  Save the data under: `data/negative_images/`

 - Requirement lists

   The work is made possible with Python Scripts.
 The packages lists can be seen in "requirements.txt".
 It is deployed on Windows 10 and requires the pre-built software from OpenCV 3.
-These pre-built software is already saved under "./data"
+These pre-built software should be saved under './data'

 ## Data Preparation